Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Experiments

 To further assess the role of graph structure, we conduct an ablation in which the adjacency matrix of the GPS module is replaced with the identity matrix, thereby eliminating inter-node communication while preserving architectural and parameter parity.
 Note that for the MPNN module, setting the adjacency matrix to identity would lead to a zero gradient matrix $\bfG$.
-This would effectively cancel out the diffusion term, leaving only the reaction term $v_{\text{react}}$, making the MPNN architecture unsuitable for this particular ablation study.
+This would effectively cancel out the diffusion term, leaving only the reaction term $\mathbf{v}_{\text{react}}$, making the MPNN architecture unsuitable for this particular ablation study.
 This ablation reduces GPS to a non-graph network and thus isolates the effect of the graph from the addition of a second network.
-Results in Table~\ref{tab:ablation_adjacency} show a clear degradation in FID and recall when graph connectivity is removed, confirming that performance gains stem from graph structure rather than parameter count or the addition of a second network alone.
+Results in \Cref{tab:ablation_adjacency} show a clear degradation in FID and recall when graph connectivity is removed, confirming that {\bf performance gains stem from graph structure rather than parameter count or the addition of a second network alone.} This conclusion is further supported by our KNN ablation (\Cref{sec:app_knn_ablation}), where sparse graphs with controlled parameter counts still outperform wider baseline models, demonstrating that the benefits arise specifically from enabling inter-node communication, whether through dense or sparse connectivity, rather than simply from increased model capacity.
 Notably, GFM provides consistent performance gains across both convolutional (ADM) and transformer-based (DiT) architectures.
-This underscores the generality of GFM as an architectural enhancement that is agnostic to the flow matching backbone $v_{\text{react}}$.
+This underscores the generality of GFM as an architectural enhancement that is agnostic to the flow matching backbone $\mathbf{v}_{\text{react}}$.